Sudam23/Sudam23/README.md

 ## Hii👋 I am @Sudam23
 ## 🔭 I’m currently working on
- a NLP related project named "Audiobook Generation and real time Voice Cloning" using Deep learning, Distributed Machine Learning using H2O framework and Sparkling H2O framework and one project named "AI-Based Real-Time Object Detection" using Computer Vision.
+ A NLP related project named "Audiobook Generation and real time Voice Cloning" using Deep learning, Distributed Machine Learning using H2O framework and Sparkling H2O framework and one project named "AI-Based Real-Time Object Detection" using Computer Vision.
 I am interested in ML, DL, AI and Computer Vision and Distributed Computing.

 ## 🌱 I’m currently learning
     1. Deep learning and its application on NLP